Lauren Miranda

 • B.S., Biology and Spanish, Saint Michael's College, 2015

-To add to the body of tools available to educators promoting social justice-oriented pedagogies, Lauren recently published an article in The Language Educator outlining how to use the Integrated Performance Assessment as a vehicle for anti-racist teaching in the Heritage Classroom.
-She is currently co-authoring a book chapter addressing the utility of a Multiliteracies approach to interrogate anti-Black ideologies in Spanish classrooms.
+To add to the body of tools available to educators promoting social justice-oriented pedagogies, Lauren has published various articles in The Language Educator outlining anti-racist teaching strategies for Heritage Classrooms.
+She recently published an open access article in the Journal of Literacy Innovation investigating multiliteracies as an social justice framework for high school World Language classrooms (access it here).
+She is currently co-authoring a book chapter to be included in a handbook on multiliteracies.

 People Filters: